Genivia/ugrep/README.md

             Specify a negative PATTERN used during the search of the input: an input line is selected only if it matches any of the specified patterns unless a subpattern of PATTERN.
 Same as -e (?^PATTERN).
-            Negative PATTERN matches are essentially removed before any other patterns are matched.
+            Negative pattern matches are essentially removed before any other patterns are matched.
 Note that longer patterns take precedence over shorter patterns.
 This option may be repeated.
     -v, --invert-match